Asynchronous multi-class traffic management in wide area networks: Numerical Result

 \hangafter 1 \hangindent 1em

 $\bullet$ \textbf{Centralized Scheme}.
 As introduced in Sections I and II, centralized TE follows a periodic paradigm and is widely used in data center networks\cite{10.1145/3230543.3230545,RN33,10.1145/2534169.2486012,7299623}.
-When these centralized TE approaches are applied to general WANs, flows wait for 0.5 TE period on average to get resources.
-In each TE period, the TE server directly solves the network utility maximize problem in (\ref{ONU}) according to the demand of all arrived flows.
+When these centralized TE approaches are utilized in general WANs, the traffic waits an average of 0.5 TE periods to acquire resources.
+Within each TE period, the TE server directly solves the network utility maximization problem in (\ref{ONU}) according to the demand of all arrived flows.
+Since link overloads are effectively eliminated, the average E2E delivery delay, excluding propagation delay, is 500 ms.

 \hangafter 1 \hangindent 1em